 How Your Support Feeds Kids

-The rest goes toward fundraising (18%) and management and general activities (6%).
-These expenses are critical support for our mission.
-We’re able to help feed so many kids because we have a dedicated staff generating resources.
-That includes fundraising, communications, technical support and other critical needs.
+The rest goes toward fundraising (12%) and management and general activities (5%).
+These expenses provide critical support for our mission.
+We’re able to help feed so many kids because we have a staff dedicated to fundraising, communications, technical support and other important needs.

 Our goal is to make sure no child in America goes hungry, and that takes more than just food – it takes funding, infrastructure and a dedicated team of people.